-Crosbie Matthew in the Community
+Crosbie Matthew in the Fife Community and beyond

 The Kirkcaldy Foodbank was set up in December 2013.
 Its aim is ‘for nobody to go hungry during a time of crisis in the Kirkcaldy area, and everybody to share what they can.’
 It takes donations of food and distributes them to people who need them most via a number of referral agencies in the area.